beporter/CakePHP-EnvAwareness/README.md

 A sample CakePHP application that will load configuration information based on an environment flag value.

-It is meant to accompany this presentation: @TODO
+It is meant to accompany this presentation: [Running a CakePHP App in Different Operating Environments](slides/env-aware-cake-apps.md)

 ## The Short Version